-McNeilly: Pull the curtain back on party bosses in Lansing
+McNeilly: Pull the curtain back on party bosses

 This week, good government advocates are observing Sunshine Week.
 It’s an opportunity for state lawmakers to fix a broken transparency law that some of them have been hiding behind for years.

 Today in Michigan, neither the governor’s office nor state lawmakers are subject to the state’s Freedom of Information Act.
 In other words, unlike almost every other place in the nation, our employees at the State Capitol do business every day with the explicit understanding that we’ll never have access to much, if not most, of what they do or say.

 The result is unaccountable elected officials, some of who may be more interested in meeting the selfish whims of their special interest donors than their own constituents.